chichi2809/Cybersecurity-projects/NIST-CSF-2.0-Gap-Assessment/02-Assessment/Assessment-Matrix.md

 HealthBridge has no formal cybersecurity policies documented.
 Only a basic acceptable use policy exists for employees (2 pages, last updated 2019).

 **Current Documentation:**
-- Basic acceptable use policy (outdated 2019)
+- No acceptable use policy
-- No information security policy
+- No information security policy formally documented
 - No incident response policy
 - No access control policy
-- No data classification policy
+- No data classification/ handling policy
 - No vendor management policy
 - No change management policy
+- Password policy: 12 characters minimum, 90-day rotation

 **Process Gaps:**
 - No policy development process